Header image courtesy of Vianney Cahen (via Unsplash)

 At the time, nobody outside the Imperial court was allowed to own a Pekingese, and kidnapping or maiming one would result in the death penalty.
 Obsessions ran deep, and Emperor Ming (唐玄宗; tong4 yun4 jung1) even requested for his Peke to be buried by his side, in hopes that the two could reincarnate together.

 China’s esteemed furball had a strong foothold in art from that time, and was often featured as a subject in paintings and illustrations.
-Even the Mongols were charmed, as evidenced in the ample amount of art pieces from the Yuan dynasty that starred the Pekingese dog as a focal point.
+Even the Mongols were charmed, as evidenced in the ample amount of art from the Yuan dynasty that starred the Pekingese dog.

 It was rumoured that whenever the emperor entered a room, he would be flanked by two barking Pekingese dogs that signalled his arrival, and followed by two that tailgated his long robes.
 In the lap of luxury, these pups had a better life than the average human of the time (and perhaps of today as well), dining on the highest grade of rice and meat whilst sleeping in marble kennels lined with the softest of silk.
 Within the palace, there were even squads of eunuch servants assigned to attend to the Pekingese’s every need.